 - Then click the more, and remove your Google account

-- Then again go to settings, click about phone
+- Then again go to settings, click about the phone

-- Then select backup and reset icon after that you will view the icon name erase all data(factory data reset) click on that, type password (if you have one).
+- Then select the backup and reset icon after that you will view the icon name erase all data(factory data reset) click on that, type the password (if you have one).

 And then your Android device automatically reset your phone to factory default.

-Did these solutions help fix System UI Has Stopped Black Screen Error on android phone?
-Let us know on the comments below.
+Did these solutions help fix System UI Has Stopped Black Screen Error on android phones?
+Let us know in the comments below.

-- Android phone freezes or won’t respond or turning off itself?
-Lets fix the problem
+- Android phone freezes or won’t respond or turn off itself?
+Let’s fix the problem

 - Android phone not connecting to Bluetooth Devices?
 Here’s the fix!